 In the New Zealand region they are something of a mystery.
 Although not uncommon at sea, black-bellied storm petrels are poorly known on land.
 Few ornithologists have been on breeding colonies when they are active, as they breed during the autumn after most research expeditions have departed.
-In fact the eggs of the black-bellied storm petrel have been seen once only in the New Zealand region – in 1929 – and chicks have never been seen.
+In fact the eggs of the black-bellied storm petrel have been seen three times only in the New Zealand region – in 1929 and 2018 – and chicks have never been seen.

 Black-bellied storm petrels are black with a white band over the rump, and with white under the wings and on the flanks.
 A broad black stripe usually runs down the centre of the belly but it may be broken or absent altogether.
 They are large and very bulky for a storm petrel and have long legs so that the feet can be seen beyond the tail in flight.
 The legs and feet are black.